 That was a reality check for me.
 Ever since seeing that list, I am grateful, rather than depressed, whenever I hit another birthday milestone.

 In closing, I am so very glad my mom chose to have me despite the sacrifice and difficulty that choice brought into her life.
 And I’m glad this story had a happy ending (as I know that not all stories like this do).
 And I just have to add, as I get older and older myself, I absolutely LOVE having such a young and healthy mom.
 She is a volunteer firefighter, full time nurse, and she and my step dad run a homestead.
 She is a super busy and active grandma.
 As for my dad — he is still going strong and healthy.
 He retired from full-time work but still works part-time.
+He is a wonderful grandpa and makes his family a priority.
 It’s great to have such young parents.

 So mom, if you are reading this post, thanks for bringing me into this world and giving me a chance at this thing called life.
 I am super happy to be here!
 I love you!